MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ### $LastExitCode

-Contains the exit code of the last Windows-based program that was run.
+Contains the exit code of the last native program that was run or `$null` if no native program has been run.

 ### $Matches